im-tomu/fomu-workshop/README.md

 | **wishbone-tool** | Interact with Fomu over USB |
 | **serial console** | Interact with Python over a virtual console |

-This software is provided on a USB drive for Linux x86/64, macOS, and Windows.
-Debian packages are also available for Raspberry Pi.
+This software is provided for Linux x86/64, macOS, and Windows, via [Fomu Toolchain] (github.com/im-tomu/fomu-toolchain/releases/latest).
+If you're taking this workshop as a class, the toolchain are provided on the USB disk.
+Debian packages are also [available for Raspberry Pi](https://github.com/im-tomu/fomu-raspbian-packages).
 For other platforms, please see the people running the workshop.

-This software is also available from the [Fomu Toolchain repository](https://github.com/im-tomu/fomu-toolchain/releases/latest).
+To install the software, extract it somewhere on your computer, then open up a terminal window and add that directory to your PATH:

+* MacOS: `export PATH=[path-to-bin]:$PATH`
+* Linux: `export PATH=[path-to-bin]:$PATH`
+* Windows Powershell: `$ENV:PATH = "[path-to-bin];" + $ENV:PATH`
+* Windows cmd.exe: `PATH=[path-to-bin];%PATH`

+To confirm installation, run a command such as `nextpnr-ice40` or `yosys`.

+## Required Hardware

+For this workshop, you will need a Fomu board.
+This workshop may be competed with any model of Fomu, though there are some parts that require you to identify which model you have:

+1. **Fomu EVT3**: This model of Fomu is about the size of a credit card.
+It should have the text "Fomu EVT3" written across it in white silkscreen.
+If you have a different EVT board such as EVT2 or EVT1, they should work also.
+1. **Fomu PVT1**: If you ordered a Fomu from Crowd Supply, this is the model you'll receive.
+It is small, and fits in a USB port.
+There is no silkscreen on it.
+This model of Fomu has a large silver crystal oscillator that is the tallest component on the board.
+1. **Fomu Hacker**: These are the original design and are easiest to manufacture.
+If you received one directly from Tim, you probably have one of these.
+Hacker boards have white silkscreen on the back.

+Aside from that, you need a computer with a USB port that can run the toolchain software.
+You should need any special drivers, though on Linux you may need sudo access, or special udev rules to grant permission to use the USB device from a non-privileged account.

 ## About FPGAs